LDexter/DavinCC/README.md

 ## DALL-vinci Conversational Image Generation

-Producing AI-generated images, that are prompted by AI-generated text requires as little effort as: _"imagine a photograph/artwork/cartoon of a bird"_.
-The value achieved here is immese, as your input consists of one word: "bird", while DavinCC's output is a verbose breakdown of your bird in great artistic detail... and DALL-CC **_loves detail_**.
+Producing AI-generated images, that are prompted by AI-generated text requires as little effort as: _"Imagine a photograph/artwork/cartoon of a bird.
+Describe."_.
+The value achieved here is immese, as your input consists of two key words: "artwork" + "bird", while DavinCC's output is a verbose breakdown of your bird in great artistic detail... and DALL-CC **_loves detail_**.
 An example output from this incredible AI tag-team effort is linked below.

 ### DALL-vinci Output Sample